-Hey Obies!!!!
-We would like to quickly update you on some current action you can take TODAY.
 The UAW dining workers are currently negotiating a contract with AVI, our new food service provider.
-We have included in this email the emails of the two negotiators on the AVI management’s side as well as a script you can use to voice support for the UAW dining workers.
-Like all action, a targeted approach is important and so we would like to send out as many messages of support as possible TODAY.
-Also, feel free to forward this to any other listservs you might be a part of that you think will be supportive of this action.
+We have included in this email the emails of the two negotiators on the AVI management’s side and a script you can use to voice support for the UAW dining workers.
+Like all actions, a targeted approach is important, and so we would like to send out as many messages of support as possible TODAY.
+Also, feel free to forward this to any other listservs you might be a part of that you think will support this action.
 The script and emails are at the bottom!!!

 Good (morning/afternoon/evening) AVI management,

-My name is (name) and I am a (year) at Oberlin College.
+My name is (name), and I am a (year) at Oberlin College.
 I want to voice my strong support for the UAW staff in their current and ongoing contract negotiations with management.
-I would like to particularly draw attention to the importance that Oberlin dining workers receive high wages, quality healthcare, and a robust retirement plan.
-These core provisions are essential for Oberlin workers’ wellbeing and we, as students, resolutely believe that all members of our Oberlin community have a right to stability in work and in life.
+I want to draw attention to the importance that Oberlin dining workers receive high wages, quality healthcare, and a robust retirement plan.
+These core provisions are essential for Oberlin workers’ wellbeing.
+As students, we resolutely believe that all members of our Oberlin community have a right to stability in work and in life.